predixdesignsystem/px-starter-kit-design/README.md

 # Starter Kit

 The Predix Experience Starter Kit is one of Px's meta kits and simply ties together a few key dependencies that are usually the starting point for any new project.
 It is a fork of inuitcss' [starter-kit](https://github.com/inuitcss/starter-kit).
-The Starter Kit specifically contains some Px and inuitcss default variables and mixins, as well as [Nicolas Gallagher](https://twitter.com/necolas)’s [Normalize.css](https://github.com/necolas/normalize.css), global `box-sizing` and typography rules.
+The Starter Kit specifically contains Px and inuitcss default variables and mixins, as well as [Nicolas Gallagher](https://twitter.com/necolas)’s [Normalize.css](https://github.com/necolas/normalize.css), global `box-sizing`, viewport, and typography rules.

 Additionally, the Starter Kit includes unobtrusive helper and trump classes for use within a project.
 This enables by default utilities to help with responsive implementation and micro spacing strategies.